eficode-academy/oidc-oauth2-katas/using-tokens.md

 The client have a button `Check Login Status`, which re-authenticates using the authorization code flow with two extra parameters:

-- `prompt=none`, i.e. do not prompt the user for login, we prefer an error if user is no longer logfed-in.
+- `prompt=none`, i.e. do not prompt the user for login, we prefer an error if user is no longer logged-in.
 - `id_token_hint=xxx`, this is the user for which we want to silently log-in.

 To see this in action, watch the client logs with the command below and press the `Check Login Status` button.